Derivative-Free Optimization via Finite Difference Approximation: An Experimental Study: Experimental Studies

 Fig. \ref{fig:func213_point} shows the changes in the solution gap for a single experiment with sample pairs of 1000, comparing the Cor-CFD-GD and SPSA algorithms across sample pairs.
-Similarly, Fig. \ref{fig:func213_value} presents the changes in the optimality gap for Cor-CFD-GD and SPSA under the same budget, showing their respective performances over sample pairs.
-It is important to note that Cor-CFD-GD algorithm does not utilize all the sample pairs, as the remaining sample pairs are insufficient for Cor-CFD-GD to conduct a new gradient estimator.
-Initially, SPSA demonstrates better performance due to its higher iteration steps within the first 2500 sample pairs.
-However, once Cor-CFD-GD completes two iterations (approximately 40.36 sample pairs $\times$ 64, where $20 \times 2$ sample pairs for Cor-CFD and 0.36 for line search), it begins to outperform SPSA, achieving a faster and more stable reduction in the optimality gap across all noise levels.
-Cor-CFD-GD’s superior long-term performance is attributed to its reliable gradient estimation method, enabling accurate descent direction and the use of larger step sizes for faster convergence.
-In contrast, SPSA uses only two samples to approximate the gradient, which results in a less precise descent direction and forces the algorithm to use smaller step sizes to maintain stability.
+Similarly, Fig. \ref{fig:func213_value} presents the changes in the optimality gap for the Cor-CFD-GD and SPSA algorithms under the same budget, showing their respective performances over sample pairs.
+It is important to note that the Cor-CFD-GD algorithm does not utilize all the sample pairs, as the remaining sample pairs are insufficient for Cor-CFD-GD to conduct a new gradient estimator.
+Initially, the SPSA algorithm demonstrates better performance due to its higher iteration steps within the first 2500 sample pairs.
+However, once the Cor-CFD-GD algorithm completes two iterations (approximately 40.36 sample pairs $\times$ 64, where $20 \times 2$ sample pairs for Cor-CFD and 0.36 for line search), it begins to outperform the SPSA algorithm, achieving a faster and more stable reduction in the optimality gap across all noise levels.
+The Cor-CFD-GD’s superior long-term performance is attributed to its reliable gradient estimation method, enabling accurate descent direction and the use of larger step sizes for faster convergence.
+In contrast, the SPSA algorithm uses only two samples to approximate the gradient, which results in a less precise descent direction and forces the algorithm to use smaller step sizes to maintain stability.